Mausam (1975 film): Production

 The film was written simultaneously along with Aandhi (1975), together by Kamleshwar, Bhushan Banmali and Gulzar, and even shot together, with Sanjeev Kumar playing the lead of an old man in the films.
 Though Aandhi was released first, it ran into political controversy and portions of it had to be reshot, meanwhile Mausam was completed and released.
 While the song, "Meri Ishq Ke Lakhon Jhatke" was being shot with Sharmila Tagore, choreographer Saroj Khan was also in the studios for another film, that is when Gulzar requested her to teach a few moves to Tagore.

 Music

 The background score for the film was composed by Salil Chowdhury and the songs were composed by Madan Mohan.
 The film credits dedicate this movie to Madan Mohan after his death on 14 July 1975.
 The songs were penned by Gulzar.
 Mausam is one of those two movies directed by Gulzar, the songs of which were composed by Madan Mohan.
 The other one is Koshish.
-Gulzar stated that the song Dil Dhoondta Hai, "...one his most memorable songs..."(Scroll.in, Aug 18, 2016) that he wrote in the film.
+Gulzar stated that the song Dil Dhoondta Hai, "...one of his most memorable songs..."(Scroll.in, Aug 18, 2016) that he wrote in the film.

 The song Dil Dhoondta Hai, by Lata Mangeshkar and Bhupinder Singh, featured at 12th position on the Annual list of the year-end chart toppers of Binaca Geetmala for 1976.